 Consequently, over a period of time, this pressure can cause the medial collateral ligament to tighten and the lateral ligament to weaken and stretch.
 This can often result in compression of the medial meniscus which causes inflammation in the joint and degradation of the cartilage.
 All this can eventually lead to osteoarthritis.
 The use of a brace can help to keep the joint straight.

 Now the problem many knee braces pose is the cumbersome use under breeches or jeans.
 On top of that many have brace buckles that can cause damage to your saddle.
-Thus, for riding, you want a knee brace that is buckle free.
+Thus, for riding, you want a knee brace that is buckle free and doesn’t bunch up under clothing.
+Professional’s Choice Miracle Knee Support checks both those boxes and is made in the USA.
+They also make support gear for horses.

 Another support option is KT tape.
 Kinesiology Tape is an elastic sport tape that is designed to relieve pain while supporting tendons, muscles and ligaments.
 It must be applied correctly so the benefits can be experienced.
 A Physical Therapist will know how to do this best.
 However, KT tape puts out videos to demonstrate proper application for a variety of uses.
 Here’s the video for using KT tape for knee support.